 As we discussed in Waves, standing waves are formed by two waves moving in opposite directions.
 When two identical sinusoidal waves move in opposite directions, the waves may be modeled as

 When these two waves interfere, the resultant wave is a standing wave:

 Resonance can be produced due to the boundary conditions imposed on a wave.
 In Waves, we showed that resonance could be produced in a string under tension that had symmetrical boundary conditions, specifically, a node at each end.
 We defined a node as a fixed point where the string did not move.
-We found that the symmetrical boundary conditions resulted in some frequencies resonating and producing standing waves, while other frequencies interfere destructively.
+We found that the symmetrical boundary conditions resulted in some frequencies resonating and producing standing waves, also called normal modes, while other frequencies interfere destructively.
 Sound waves can resonate in a hollow tube, and the frequencies of the sound waves that resonate depend on the boundary conditions.

 Suppose we have a tube that is closed at one end and open at the other.
 If we hold a vibrating tuning fork near the open end of the tube, an incident sound wave travels through the tube and reflects off the closed end.
 The reflected sound has the same frequency and wavelength as the incident sound wave, but is traveling in the opposite direction.
 At the closed end of the tube, the molecules of air have very little freedom to oscillate, and a node arises.
 At the open end, the molecules are free to move, and at the right frequency, an antinode occurs.
 Unlike the symmetrical boundary conditions for the standing waves on the string, the boundary conditions for a tube open at one end and closed at the other end are anti-symmetrical: a node at the closed end and an antinode at the open end.